 Remember, even the best writers were once a ‘want to be’ writer.
-We all have to start our writing journey somewhere and it’s always with a feeling of wanting to share something important to us through our words.
-In my case, it was a feeling of wanting to share my spiritual experiences.
-If you’ve ever had that feeling, then a writer lives within you!
+We all have to start our writing journey somewhere and it’s always with a feeling of wanting to share something that is important to us.
+For me, it was a desire to inspire people with my spiritual experiences.
+If you’ve ever had that feeling, then a writer lives in you!

 The ‘want to be’ writer